citizenlabsgr/website/content/about/cohort.md

 ---
-title: Citizen Labs Cohort
+title: The Citizen Labs Cohort
 sidebar: true # or false to display the sidebar
 sidebarlogo: fresh-white-alt # From (static/images/logo/)
 include_footer: true
 ---

-{{% title3 "The Citizen Labs Cohort" %}}

 Community, technology, and empowerment are things that we strongly believe in.
 We also hope to make the biggest positive impact that we can.